Kim Hak-sun: Last interview

 In 1997, Kim delivered her steadfast opinion about the issue of comfort women during the interview.
 She was infuriated thinking about the inhumane environment she was forced to be situated in.
 In the comfort station, she saw many fellow women killed by Japanese soldiers, and she had to live in fear.
-She had managed to escape the comfort station alive, but many other victims left murdered.
+She had managed to escape the comfort station alive, but many other victims were murdered.
 After returning to Korea, she had lived her whole life grieving.
 Although she was victimized and traumatized, the feeling of disgrace was what first overwhelmed her because she could not live a normal life like others did.
-Rather than being supported, the victims of Japanese sex slavery were scorned and viewed as vulgar even in their own countries.
+Rather than being supported, the victims of Japanese sex slavery were scorned and viewed as vulgar, even in their own countries.
 She could not do anything but spend her days and nights mourning for her ruined youth.
-Also, she expressed her enragement at Japan's private fund.
-She was strongly against it which was just used to cover up the issue.
+She expressed her enragement at Japan's private fund.
 "What do we get consoled for?
 That is not right.
 Uski Geiko, one of the leaders of women's organizations said they would give us about 2 million yen.
 This is not fair.
 Japan must atone.
 My wish is simple: to hear Japan saying sorry.
 That is what I desperately want."